CanErsoy20/voluntracker/README.md

 ## Installation

-To get started with the project, follow these steps:
+To get started with the project, please follow these steps:

 1. Clone the repository: